How to Grow Lamb’s Ear Plant

 Read more

-After the danger of frost has passed, transplant the seedlings outdoors, spacing them 12-18 inches apart in well-drained soil.
+After the frost danger has passed, transplant the seedlings outdoors, spacing them 12-18 inches apart in well-drained soil.

 Read more